-Also consider the type of tour it is and its appeal.
+Also, consider the type of tour it is and its appeal.
 Is the tour educational (history, art), nature driven, adventurous, or spooky – like a ghost tour?

 Your target market will respond differently to your descriptions.
 The tone you pick is not what you say, it’s how you say it.
 It’s the personality behind your company.
 Depending on how you answered the first two questions, the tour descriptions will fall between the scale of formal and informal.
-The tone of voice behind your company may have a “California surfer dude” appeal, a “whimsical and artsy” sense of humour, or a “spooky, doomsday” tone that attracts customers looking for an eerie experience.
+The tone of voice behind your company may have a “California surfer dude” appeal, a “whimsical and artsy” sense of humor, or a “spooky, doomsday” tone that attracts customers looking for an eerie experience.

-Describe the tours Experience, Not just the Tour Details
+Describe the tours experience, not just the tour details

 Your customers are looking for an experience.
-Travellers are looking to fulfill their dreams.
+Travelers are looking to fulfill their dreams.
 Evoke your prospective customer’s senses by describing the sights, smells, and sounds of the tours.
 What will they see?
 What story is there to tell?

 Descriptive tour details will also set you apart from the rest.
 Most tour companies just provide the basic information – if that.
 But think about it, your customers are buying an intangible product.
 This requires trust between them and your business.
 If you were buying a high ticketed or important item without seeing it first, you’d want all the information you could get.

-Here’s two tour description samples to compare.
+Here are two tour description samples to compare.

 Dull Tour Description